Presidency of John F. Kennedy: Inauguration

 Chief Justice Earl Warren administers the presidential oath of office to John F. Kennedy at the Capitol, January 20, 1961.

 Kennedy was inaugurated as the nation's 35th president on January 20, 1961, on the East Portico of the United States Capitol.
 Chief Justice Earl Warren administered the oath of office.
+As of 2025 it was the last inauguration with a formal dress code.
+Despite his general aversion to hats, President Kennedy wore the traditional black top hat then customary for the occasion.

 In his inaugural address, Kennedy spoke of the need for all Americans to be active citizens, famously saying: "Ask not what your country can do for you; ask what you can do for your country."
 He also invited the nations of the world to join to fight what he called the "common enemies of man: tyranny, poverty, disease, and war itself."
 To these admonitions he added:

 All this will not be finished in the first one hundred days.
 Nor will it be finished in the first one thousand days, nor in the life of this Administration, nor even perhaps in our lifetime on this planet.
 But let us begin."
 In closing, he expanded on his desire for greater internationalism: "Finally, whether you are citizens of America or citizens of the world, ask of us here the same high standards of strength and sacrifice which we ask of you.

 The address reflected Kennedy's confidence that his administration would chart a historically significant course in both domestic policy and foreign affairs.
 The contrast between this optimistic vision and the pressures of managing daily political realities at home and abroad would be one of the main tensions running through the early years of his administration.